ChiyuCC/sequence-breaking-ff6/README.md

 ### Bypassing the Phantom Train

--   Execute the Airship Glitch
+-   To bypass the Phantom Forest, we'd need to execute the Airship Glitch once again
-    -   Unfortunately, this requires completing Sabin's scenario first, otherwise we can't switch to a Locke/Celes party
+    -   Unfortunately, this requires completing Sabin's scenario first
+    -   The Airship Glitch either requires "three party mode", or at the very least free control over the airship... which is granted after recruiting Setzer in Vector, which we can't do without Locke in the party
 -   So, rush through the Phantom Train and the Veldt / Serpent Trench while avoiding as many encounters as you can
+    -   And avoid saving your game again at all cost, as this would mess up the run!
+-   Eventually you will end up in Narshe where all of the Returners unite
-    -   Afterwards: use the Airship Glitch in three party mode: fly around, swap to another party and die
+    -   When you're here, you can finally use the Airship Glitch in three party mode: fly around, swap to another party and die

 ![FF6](./screenshots/bypassing-phantom-train.png)